-There is a professional negligence protocol set by the court to be followed in these type of claims.
+There is a Professional Negligence Pre-Action Protocol set by the court to be followed in these claims.
 Essentially this provides as follows:

 - The Claimant sends a detailed letter of claim which summarises the facts of the claim, and the loss incurred, and confirms whether an expert has been appointed.
 For example, in an accountant’s negligence claim, whether another independent accountant’s opinion is relied upon.
 Any relevant documents have to be disclosed.
 There must be a request that the letter is sent immediately to professional indemnity insurers.